mccoy-lab/natera_aneuploidy/README.md

 We also have a post-processing workflow (`aneuploidy_post`) of the posterior tracebacks for defining some additional downstream features.
 Some of these analyses include:

 * Dissection of SPH vs. BPH for trisomies in centromere-proximal and centromere-distal regions of chromosomes for determining trisomies originating at MI vs MII
-* Coarse identification of segmental aneuploidies from a set of embryos.

 ### GWAS